Mr-Tinkerman/InfiniLink/README.md

   by the InfiniLink before being used.
 While all LinkPeripherals are required to follow the LinkI protocol, simple button switches are an exception to this rule as they are simple enough to support and I don't consider them to be, "proper" LinkPeripherals.
+Simple button support exists as an accessibilty feature, and will be treated as an Input with a single boolean input.

-- ***OUTPUT Peripherals,*** conversely, are devices that take data from the InfiniLink and uses it to perform an action, such as, driving a motor, lighting a bulb, sending USB data, playing a sound, etc.  While not strictly required, it is recommended that only a high level interface is provided to the InfiniLink, as not to confuse the user with too many variables.
+- ***OUTPUT Peripherals,*** conversely, are devices that take data from the InfiniLink and uses it to perform an action, such as, driving a motor, lighting a bulb, sending USB data, playing a sound, etc.  While not strictly required, it is recommended that only a high level interface is provided to the InfiniLink, as not to confuse the end user with too many variables.
   Output peripherals expect certain data types to be received from the InfiniLink and may require inputs to be converted or altered to accept them.

 - ***LOGIC Peripherals*** are *completely optional* devices that can perform operations on inputs, like transformations or conversions.
 It can be fairly assumed that the InfiniLink will handle most operations on its own, however, some computing tasks are simply too complex to be handled by the InfiniLink directly and require external computing power.
 A decent example of this would be FFT calculation.
-In most cases, Logic peripherals can be ignored completely.
+In most cases, Logic peripherals are not necessary, and can be ignored completely.

 ***The INFINILINK*** itself is the backbone of the entire system.
 It's responsibility is to combine all the peripherals together as one cohesive unit.